hafeez192/event-deep-research/src/notes.md

 ### Process

 - Input: Recent tool output + last 2-3 messages.
 - Prompt: "Summarize new info from [output].
 Check events/messages for gaps (e.g., missing dates).
 Recommend: next tool (or none), reason.
-Output: {recommendation: 'url_crawler', reason: '...'}"
+Output: {reflection as parameter: 'url_crawler', reason: '...'}"
 - Output: Dict appended to `messages` for supervisor to use.

 ### Example

 - Input: url_crawler output (3 events) + messages (prior URLs).
-- Think Output: {recommendation: "further_event_research", reason: "Birth/death covered; career events lack locations—targeted search next"}
+- Think Output: {reflection: thoughs on what to do next}

 ## 1. URL Crawler Subgraph